yossef-elmahdy/sparkify-data-modelling-projects/project1-data-modeling-with-postgres/README.md

 # Project 1: Data Modeling with PosgtreSQL
 Applying what I have learned on data modeling with Postgres and build an ETL pipeline using Python.
-To complete the project, you will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.
+To complete the project, I needed to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

 ## Schema for Song Play Analysis
 Using the song and log datasets, you'll need to create a star schema optimized for queries on song play analysis.
 This includes the following tables.